Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 As counterexamples to this pattern, some instructors reached their goals with off-the-shelf tools and minimal course changes.
 For example, P01 primarily guided students to use free off-the-shelf tools to generate example inputs for algorithms~(P01).
 Others taught explicit prompting practices without building bespoke systems (e.g., P03, P07).

 What is notable about our interviewees is that they taught at most two courses per academic term, and many had advantages such as partnerships, external funds, curriculum materials, or the ability to hire many course staff members.
-This pattern is striking: substantial changes to student-AI interaction were made by instructors with lighter teaching loads and access to staffing or funding.
+This pattern is striking: substantial attempts to change student-AI interaction were made by instructors with lighter teaching loads and access to staffing or funding.
+These accounts highlight the kinds of resources -- time, staffing, funding, and infrastructure -- that enabled our interviewees to make substantial course changes.
+Yet our survey data suggests that most computing instructors, especially those at MSIs who reported heavier teaching loads and less institutional support, do not have comparable resources.
+Because we view our survey sample as a more representative of the constraints faced by computing faculty, this gap indicates that many computing instructors may be unable to adopt the kinds of course adaptations described by our interviewees without additional support.

-In contrast to our interviewees, a higher proportion of our survey respondents had heavier teaching loads: 61\% taught three or more courses per academic term.
-Among instructors at minority-serving institutions, this share rose to 70\%.
-In the most extreme cases, 10 respondents reported teaching six or more courses per academic term; all were from MSIs.
-As one might expect, a similar proportion expressed a lack of resources: when asked if they had time to learn and integrate GenAI given their current workload, 62\% of surveyed instructors responded Strongly Disagree, Disagree, or Neither~(\fig{fig:lackofresources}a).
-When asked how well their institution supports faculty in adopting emerging technologies like GenAI, a nearly identical 63\% of faculty responded Very Poorly, Poorly, or Neither~(\fig{fig:lackofresources}b).
-These results underscore both resource requirements and constraints that can prevent instructors from making fruitful attempts to improve student-AI interactions.

-\begin{insights} Across interviews, the binding constraints were clear and separable: time to design and maintain changes, staffing to run labor-intensive assessments, and money for model access.
-Instructors who redesigned assessments or built tooling tended to have lighter teaching loads and additional support.
-Survey results align with this picture: most faculty reported heavier teaching loads (especially at MSIs) and also less capacity to integrate GenAI into their course materials. \end{insights}
+\begin{insights} Instructors who successfully adapted courses for GenAI tended to have advantages like lower teaching load, staffing, and funding.
+Instructors who lacked these resources, especially those at MSIs, found it more difficult to effectively engage in emergency pedagogical design.